What is the Brilliant Cut?

 When purchasing stones in bulk you will often have the choice of either ‘hand cut’ or ‘machine cut’ examples, with the latter generally being the more expensive option.
 Whilst most stone cutting is done via a combination of both hand and machine processes, technical advancements have ensured that machine cut stones have a precise and accurate finish, which is sometimes lacking in some of the inexpensive hand cut examples.

 Regardless of method, the key aspects of a fine stone cut – namely height (depth of the facet), angle (the plane on which the facet is cut) and index (placement of the facets onto the shape) – remains the same.
 It just so happens that the round brilliant cut combines all three to the point of perfection, which is why it is the most popular gemstone cut of all time.

 Want to add a brilliant cut diamond to your next design?
-Cooksongold stock a wide range of round brilliant cut diamonds in a variety of sizes, so why not explore the full collection here.
+Cooksongold stock a wide range of round brilliant cut diamonds in a variety of sizes, so why not explore the full collection of diamonds online.